s3xyoda/cs151-tracking/README.md

 ### <a name="Q5"></a> QUESTION 5 (2 POINTS): Approximate Inference Initialization and Beliefs

+**Note:** This question assumes knowledge about approximate inference in Hidden Markov Models (a special class of Bayes nets for tracking beliefs over time).
+You can learn more by [watching the Spring 2017 lecture video](http://hmc.mediasite.com/mediasite/Play/bea19a4a368243bd8a4c4cd04daa67511d?catalog=0c3e13cf-afc0-4f90-acac-c9a16db4e55c).

 Approximate inference is very trendy among ghost hunters this season.
 For the next few questions, you will implement a particle filtering algorithm for tracking a single ghost.